Template Macros

 ${<field name>_average}

-These are the values specified by the user in the filter widgets -
+These are the values specified by the user in the

 ${filter_<field name>_min} //for numeric values